alexyuly/chil/README.md

 #### Components

-Traditional object-oriented systems organize components in "classes", which expose methods which other class instances may call to invoke some action or retrieve a piece of data.
+Traditional object-oriented systems organize components in "classes", which expose methods for other objects to use to invoke some action or retrieve data.
 In chil, the flow of control is inverted.
 Objects are not responsible for proactively controlling another object's behavior or reading from its data.
 They are only responsible for communicating their own status through outputs, which other objects will reactively consume.

 #### Hierarchy

 Traditional object-oriented systems implement some form of communication hierarchy through keywords like "public" and "private".
 Objects are generally restricted from calling certain methods, but there is no specific contract between each pair of objects.
-Any object may control or consume any public method.
+Any object may unpredictably call any available methods, resulting in couplings and complexity.
 A chil application has a sense of physical space based on its tree of objects, which are instances of components.
 Communication is only allowed between two objects which share an explicit input/output contract defined in another component.

 #### Information